kherge-archive/php-annotations/README.md

 ### To XML

-To convert a list of tokens to an XML document, you will need to use an instance of the `ToXml` class:
+An instance of `ToXml` is used to convert tokens to an XML document.

 ```php
 use Herrera\Annotations\Convert\ToXml;